HACS-workshop/links/code/README.md

-# Links to HACS-related code
+# Links to verified code

 [CertiKOS](http://flint.cs.yale.edu/certikos/): kernel with clean-slate design with end-to-end guarantees on extensibility, security, and resilience